self-hosted · for solo developers

 on your terms.

-Yours doesn't need to run in someone else's cloud.
-Kartā turns the ChatGPT plan you already pay for into a private coding agent on a server you own. ~$15/mo.
+Your coding agent runs on a server you own, not a vendor's cloud.
+Kartā turns the ChatGPT plan you already pay for into a private agent behind your tailnet. ~$15/mo.
 Your code never leaves your disk.
-Every turn sandboxed.
+Every session sandboxed.

 Kartā cockpit, mid-session: agent reasoning streams live, PR view one click away